ryanbrate/LLM_surprisal/README.md

-upyter notebooks are provided to reproduce the analysis: assembling the texts, extracting quotations, getting LLM logits for the quotations, and forming the analysis on LLM surprisals.
+Jupyter notebooks are provided to reproduce the analysis: assembling the texts, extracting quotations, getting LLM logits for the quotations, and forming the analysis on LLM surprisals.
 Additionally, the resultant quotation collections and corresponding LLM normalised logits are also made available.

 # Extracting quotation sets